 What Schools Can Do to Spread Drug Awareness on Child Health Day and Beyond

-As mentioned above, drug awareness cannot be taught in a single day.
+As mentioned above, drug awareness is not something that can taught in a single day.
 However, schools can include some activities like:

-1. Ask a drug treatment center or any government health institution to conduct a fun activity to help children understand illegal drugs, their effects, etc.
+1. Ask a drug treatment center or any government health institution to conduct a fun activity that would help children understand what illegal drugs are, their effects, and so on.

 2. Visit the Red Ribbon website.
 Red Ribbon is the nation’s largest and oldest drug prevention campaign.
 It has many ideas and activities that would pique the interest and curiosity of children.
-There are contests you might be interested in.
-And if your organization is interested, you can join Red Ribbon Week from October 23-31.
+And if your organization is interested, you can join the Red Ribbon Week from October 23-31.
+There are contests you might interested in.

 4. If your school is considering including drug awareness in your curriculum, you can visit Best Drug Rehabilitation and download their free lesson plans and other materials.